twigglits/who-aids-prop/sphinxdoc/source/simpact_output.rst

       ``inf`` in case the person is not infected.
   19. ``HSV2InfectOriginID``: The ID of the person that's the origin of the HSV2 infection, or -1 if there is none (no infection or seeded).
+  20. ``CD4atInfection``: As explained in :ref:`the CD4 count <cd4count>` related
+      documentation, the CD4 values at start of infection and at time of death are currently chosen from a distribution.
+This column will contain the first of these values when the person is infected, or -1 otherwise.
+  21. ``CD4atDeath``: Similar to the previous column, but will contain the CD4 value at the time of (AIDS related) death.

 Relationship log
 ^^^^^^^^^^^^^^^^